d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 #### Description

-Run to add or remove tasks from the task queue.
+Command to add or remove tasks from the task queue.
 Added tasks are appended to the end of the queue.

 #### Parameters